-Important: We updated this article with current state and federal benefit program information in April 2022.
-If you’re disabled, can you apply for short-term disability benefits?
+Important: We updated this article in July 2023 to include more states that offer short-term disability benefits.
+If you need less than a year off for health reasons, can you apply for short-term disability?
 Yes — if your job’s benefits package includes that specific type of insurance coverage and you’re currently an eligible employee.
-However, some U.S. states also provide temporary or short-term disability benefits for permanent residents, provided you meet their program requirements.
-California, Hawaii, Maryland, New Jersey, New York and Rhode Island have state-run programs that provide temporary or short-term disability benefits.
+However, some U.S. states also provide temporary or short-term cash assistance if you meet their program requirements.
+We’ll explain how to qualify, pay amounts and more for the following states below:

 Understanding the Difference Between Short-Term Disability Benefits and Workers’ Compensation

 Does your employer’s benefits package include short-term disability insurance coverage?
 If so, here’s what you need to know about getting short-term disability benefits through your employer: